zodiark23/rQuery/readme.md

 ### Quicksearch Function

-> Transform the textbox into a client driven search bar.
+> Transform the textboxes into a client driven search bar.
 This plugin will search for the class on each <tr>

 > HTML